 The U.S. government has instituted various programs in support of the COVID-19 economic recovery.
 In late March 2020, Congress passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 Among other provisions, the CARES Act made funds available for small businesses under the Paycheck Protection Program (PPP), which is a guaranteed loan program administered by the Small Business Administration (SBA).
 Congress has increased the funds available to small businesses under the PPP several times since the initial program was launched.
-CoBank obtained approval from the SBA in early April 2020 to participate as a lender in the PPP and successfully processed more than \$315 million in PPP loans for our agribusiness, energy, communications and water customers.
+CoBank obtained approval from the SBA in early April 2020 to participate as a lender in the PPP and successfully processed approximately \$349 million in PPP loans for our agribusiness, energy, communications and water customers.
+New originations under the PPP ended in early August 2020.
 Congress also provided additional funding for small business disaster loans and direct payments to farmers and ranchers as a result of the COVID-19 pandemic as well as making purchases of agriculture products.
 The impact of these and other U.S. government support programs and stimulus on the broader agricultural economy and our customers in particular is uncertain at this time.